Fujian: Economy

-As of 2021, Fujian's nominal GDP exceeded that of Poland with a GDP of US$674 billion, the 21st largest in the world.

 In terms of agricultural land, Fujian is hilly and farmland is sparse.
 Rice is the main crop, supplemented by sweet potatoes and wheat and barley.
 Cash crops include sugar cane and rapeseed.
 Fujian leads the provinces of China in longan production, and is also a major producer of lychees and tea.
 Seafood is another important product, with shellfish production especially prominent.

 Because of its geographic location with Taiwan, Fujian has been considered the battlefield frontline in a potential war between mainland China and Taiwan.
 Hence, it received much less investment from the Chinese central government and developed much slower than the rest of China before 1978.
 Since 1978, when China opened to the world, Fujian has received significant investment from overseas Fujianese around the world, Taiwanese and foreign investment.

-Minnan Golden Triangle which includes Xiamen, Quanzhou, and Zhangzhou accounts for 40 percent of the GDP of Fujian province.
+Minnan Golden Triangle, which includes Xiamen, Quanzhou, and Zhangzhou, accounts for 40 percent of the GDP of Fujian province.

-Fujian province will be the major economic beneficiary of the opening up of direct transport with Taiwan which commenced on December 15, 2008.
+Fujian province will be the major economic beneficiary of the opening up of direct transport with Taiwan, which commenced on December 15, 2008.
 This includes direct flights from Taiwan to major Fujian cities such as Xiamen and Fuzhou.
 In addition, ports in Xiamen, Quanzhou, and Fuzhou will upgrade their port infrastructure for increased economic trade with Taiwan.

 Fujian is the host of China International Fair for Investment and Trade annually.
 It is held in Xiamen to promote foreign investment for all of China.